yeanment/ToBeGoodCoder/InterviewQuestions/DeepLearningS21/CNN.md

 The depth-wise convolution, performs the convolution only once.
 Then conduct weighted sum to get the output.
 It's efficient to reduce the model size.

 **Receptive Field**: The pattern in the input image that each neuron responds to.
 The actual receptive field for a first layer neuron is simply its arrangement of weights, while for the higher layer neurons, the actual receptive field is not immediately obvious and must be calculated.
+The deeper tge layer, the larger the receptive field of each neuron.

 **Flattening**: The  restructuring of the maps into a vector before passing them to the final softmax or MLP.

+### NeoConitron
+The layer is composed of S-type and C-type neurons.
+The S-type responds to the signal in the previous layer, and the C-type confirm the S-types’ response.
+In each subsequent module, the planes of the S layers detect plane-specific patterns in the previous layer (C layer or retina).
+The planes of the C layers “refine” the response of the corresponding planes of the S layers.
+The S-type is RELU like activation, and the C-type is also RELU like but with an inhibitory bias.

+**Unsupervised Learning**: Randomly initialize S layers, perform Hebbian learning updates in response to input.
+Within any layer, at any position, only the maximum S from all the layers is selected for update.
+Updates are distributed across all cells within the plane.
+The Winner-take-all strategy makes it robust to distortion.
+The unsupervised learning do learn semantic visual concepts.
+The supervision can be added into this, resulting in convolutional neural network, CNN.
+The S-type corresponds to the scanning with convolution, while the C-type is the affine map with max-pooling.
+Each filter learns different patterns.

+The convolutional neural network is a supervised version of a computational model of mammalian vision.
+It includes: convolutional layers comprising learned filters that scan the outputs of the previous layer; and downsampling by pooling layers that vote over groups of outputs from the convolutional layer.
+Convolution can change the size of the output.
+This may be controlled via zero padding.
+Regular convolutional layers with stride > 1 also perform downsampling

+## Parameters in the CNN

+### Convolution Size
+Input $ N \times N$, filter $ M \times M$, and stride $S$, resulting in the output of $ \lfloor (N-M)/S \rfloor + 1 $ (assuming not allowed to go beyond the edge of the input).

+Situation of pading to ensure the input and output have the same size.
+The $P_L$ and $P_R$ are chosen such that: $|P_L -P_R| < S$ and $P_L + P_R = M-1$ for stride of $S =1$.

+**Max pooling and downsampling**: Max pooling scans with a stride of 1 confer jitter-robustness, but do not constitute downsampling.
+Downsampling requires a stride greater than 1.Typically, max pooling is conducted without zero pad.

+### Parameters in each convolution layer and downsampling/pooling layer
+For each convolution layer:
+- Filter parameter $K_i \times L_i \times L_i$, and stride $S_i$.

+For  each downsampling/pooling layer:
+- Filter $P_i \times P_i$, and the stride $D_i$.

+Input layers, $H \times W \times D$.

+After convolution, $K_1 \times \lfloor (H-L_i)/S_i \rfloor + 1 \times \lfloor (W-L_i)/S_i \rfloor + 1  $.

+After downsampling, $K_2 \times \lfloor\rfloor \times \lfloor \rfloor $.

 ## Computing the divergence of shared parameters